Admin-7/Mr-Robot-techniques/Security-culture-training.md

 > 👍 Many thanks to [CommunityRED](http://communityred.org/) for inspiring the foundational structure of much of this guide.
 >
 > 🚧 TK-WORK IN PROGRESS: This guide is a work in progress.
 Feel free to tweak / add resources.
-For substantive discussion, [open an issue](https://github.com/AnarchoTechNYC/meta/issues/new).
+For substantive discussion, [use the issues section](https://github.com/AnarchoTechNYC/meta/issues/6).
->

 > 💡 **How to use this table:** TK-TODO: TL;DR: The cells to the left and above of "your cell" are also relevant to you!

 <table>